BoolPurist/Sunken-Castle/Docs/MoveableObjects/Docs_PlayerMovement.md

 public bool allowToMove

-Summary: bool whicht allows/disallows the player to move
+Summary: bool which allows/disallows the player to move

 ## methods